What is a carotid endarterectomy?

 - Your provider will tell you when to stop eating and drinking before the procedure.
 This helps to keep you from vomiting during the procedure.

 - Follow any other instructions your healthcare provider gives you.

 - Ask any questions you have before the procedure.
 You should understand what your healthcare provider is going to do.
 You have the right to make decisions about your healthcare and to give permission for any tests or procedures.

 What happens during the procedure?

-Your healthcare provider will make a cut (incision) in your neck and then a cut in the artery.
-Your provider will remove the blockage.
-He or she will then repair the artery and close the cut in your neck with stitches.
+Your healthcare provider will make a cut in your neck and artery and remove the blockage.
+Your provider will then repair the artery and close the cut in your neck.